-The present work was to evaluate and validate the SKC 575 Series passive sampler containing Anasorb 747 as a method for sampling MIBK.
-The passive sampler was validated over a concentration range of 5 - 100 ppm.
-Critical parameters such as analytical recovery, concentration, relative humidity, and storage stability were addressed.
+The present work was to evaluate and validate the SKC 575 Series passive sampler containing Anasorb 747 as a method for sampling alpha-methyl styrene.
+The passive sampler was validated over a concentration range of 0.5 to 100 ppm.
+Critical parameters included analytical recovery, concentration, relative humidity, and storage stability.